PyRigi/PyRigi/doc/userguide/tutorials/plotting.md

 ```

 It is important to use the internal vertex order of the vertices of `F` when
-providing the infinitesimal motion as a `Matrix`.
+providing the infinitesimal flex as a `Matrix`.
 To circumvent that,
-we also support adding an infinitesimal motion as a `dict[Vertex, Vector]`:
+we also support adding an infinitesimal flex as a `dict[Vertex, Vector]`:

 ```{code-cell} ipython3
 F = frameworks.Square()